 We are proud to say that Jupiter is home to one of the few remaining dog-friendly beaches in the state of Florida.
 In 1989, Jupiter’s Town Council adopted a policy to allow dogs on Jupiter’s beaches.
-In the time since then, the dog-friendly beach areas have been defined as a 2.5 mile stretch of beach from beach marker #25 at Marcinski Road going north to beach marker #59 on the south end of Carlin Park (a map of Jupiter's beaches is available here).
+In the time since then, the dog-friendly beach areas have been defined as a 2.5 mile stretch of beach from beach marker #25 at Marcinski Road going north to beach marker #57 (at the Carlin Park property line).
+(Jupiter beach map is available here).
 In order to preserve this amenity, there are some rules that should be followed to ensure that everyone has an enjoyable time visiting our dog-friendly beach areas.

 - Only behaved, obedient, well-socialized dogs should be brought to the beach.
 Since dogs are not required to be on-leash in these areas, only non-aggressive dogs that respond to voice commands from their owners are allowed on the beach.

 - Be a responsible dog owner.
 Supervise your dog at all times, and do not go beyond the boundaries of the dog-friendly beach areas.

 - Obey the Town’s leash laws.
 Dogs should be leashed while walking from the car to the beach.
 It is also wise to keep dogs on-leash around small children.

 - Dog owners should be conscientious of others at the beach.
 While the dog-friendly areas play host to our furry friends, the beach is open to all people, and owners should be courteous to those who may not want to interact with dogs.

 - Leave no trace.
 Friends of Jupiter Beach provides dog waste bags at every crossover along the dog-friendly beach areas to ensure that our beaches are kept clean.
 Please do your part to maintain the cleanliness of the beach for everyone.

 Tips for Caring for your Dog at the Beach